Foundations in Dry Needling for Orthopedic Rehab and Sport Performance

 - Master application of intramuscular electrical stimulation for the common orthopedic pathologies and sport related dysfunctions given a specific case study.

-- Given a specific case study, correctly integrate dry needling, intramuscular electrical stimulation and cupping into the overall treatment program.
+- Given a specific case study, correctly integrate dry needling and intramuscular electrical stimulation into the overall treatment program.

 - Pass a written and practical exam

 A professional education and license that allows you to perform dry needling as a health care professional